 These informal reports are used for things like vetting a new roommate, business partner or potential mate.
 They can also be useful in looking up a property, assets, or finding contact information on someone.
 They can also be used to find out what information is out there on you.

+The Oregon state police background check provide records to the general public and individuals who want their own records.
 The State Police handle criminal information through the Criminal Justice Information Services division.
-They provide records to the general public and individuals who want their own records.
 These records can be used by the individual to prove to a potential employer or licensing agency that their criminal history is clean.

 On average 359,682 gun checks annually are being conducted through NICS in California.

-OR has strict laws about hiring anyone with a criminal record to work with children, the elderly, disabled people or mentally ill adults.
+Oregon background check laws are very stricy about hiring anyone with a criminal record to work with children, the elderly, disabled people or mentally ill adults.
 Per ORS 443.004, they require that background checks be performed before hiring anyone.
 They also govern how private (non-state) employers can use background and criminal information during the hiring process.

 Oregon is a state that observes the ban-the-box law which prevents employers from asking about anyone’s criminal history before an interview.
 In cases where there is no interview, the question cannot be proposed until a conditional job offer is made.
 Additionally, the state does not allow employers to deny a job to someone with an expunged juvenile record; it is perceived as discrimination.
 Employers are also federally mandated to comply with both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.